WilleLee/wille_logs/README.md

 3. server preservation in dev mode sucks.
 4. `WriteModal` is overlapped by the keyboard on mobile devices(iPad), which needs to be fixed by adjusting the position of the modal.
 5. event target and current target do not match if state changes that trigger content of a component to be switched happen by click event.
+6. box-sizing is not inherited in production mode.